First you may wonder, what IS homeopathy?

 What you need to know before beginning homeopathic remedies…

 If you're already on homeopathic remedies or you're planning to start soon, you may have heard about substances that could antidote, or cancel out, the effectiveness of the remedy.
 One of those antidotes is mint, so I'll tell you more about all of that below, and I've got some safe mint-free toothpaste options for you too.

 Important notes before you begin your homeopathic remedies:

 —One dose is whatever it says on the remedy bottle.
 Different manufacturers have different dosing amounts.

 —Some bottles have a twist cap and you'd be surprised how many people can't figure out how to get the pills out!
 Turn them upside-down, twist until you have the desired amount, then take the cap off and place them under your tongue without touching the cap and without handling the pills at all if possible.

 —Before beginning any homeopathic protocol, it's good to start the day before by taking just one dose of camphor (200c) to “clear the slate” as Joette says.
-(This is especially good if you've been on other remedies that aren't working or on other medication — it's also used if you think you took a “wrong” remedy and you want to begin again with a new protocol.)
+This is especially good if you've been on other remedies that aren't working, or if you were on medications.
+(It's also used if you think you took a wrong remedy and you want to begin again with a new protocol.)

 A note about homeopathic antidotes:

 Certain substances have been known to antidote (cancel out) homeopathic remedies, particularly in sensitive people.
 While small amounts of the following substances will likely not affect the action of your remedies, an undetermined amount may indeed do so.
 This means that it might best to avoid the following substances, particularly in large amounts, at least in the beginning of your protocol so that the remedies can act fully.